Management Approaches

 - Purchasing locally wherever possible.

-- Hiring locally where possible, and paying higher-than-average wages.
+- Hiring locally where possible, and paying higher-than-average local wages overall.

 - Paying royalties to governments and private landholders, as well as our fair share of taxes.

-- Supporting educational opportunities through STEM curriculum in area schools, tours when possible, internships, summer jobs, doctoral candidate projects, and academic scholarships.
+- Supporting educational opportunities through STEM curriculums in area schools, tours when possible, internships, summer jobs, doctoral candidate projects and academic scholarships.

-- Providing donations to local charities that improve the quality of life for people in our community.
+- Providing donations to local charities that improve quality of life for people in our communities.

 Employment

 The Doe Run Company’s values – safety, integrity, collaboration, respect, stewardship and sustainability – affirm our organization’s culture and commitment to sound and ethical business practices.
-This starts with how we treat our employees and employee candidates.
+This starts with how we treat our employees and applicants.
 Our goal is to attract and retain the best employees in order to help us achieve our goals, so it is important that we strive to respect and invest in our people and consider workforce and industry best practices.
+We do this by paying our employees overall higher-than-average local wages, offering tuition reimbursement opportunities, and providing affordable health benefits.
+As the largest employer in the area, it is important to the local economy that we continue to provide quality jobs and remain a sustainable company that can employ the next generation.

-An employee handbook outlines our business code of conduct, hiring practices, time and attendance policies, anti-harassment policies, compensation and pay practices, benefit and leave policies, and more.
-We provide helpful resources, such as the Your Voice 24-Hour Hotline to support all employees if they would like to report anything that might be illegal, unethical or a violation of company policy.
+Our employee handbook outlines our business code of conduct, hiring practices, time and attendance policies, anti-harassment policies, compensation and pay practices, benefit and leave policies, and much more for employees.
+We provide helpful resources, such as an employee helpline, which allows employees to report anything that might be illegal or unethical, or violations of company policy.
 We introduce all new employees to these materials during orientation, and regularly review them with employees when and if changes are made to a policy, or if a need is identified.

 We support a culture of respect, continuous improvement and safety by identifying competencies that are aligned directly to our values and have built them into our talent management practices.
-We assess and review talent for our critical positions companywide on an annual basis, and offer tools for learning to plan for succession and prepare our workforce for future success.
-We recognize and respect that every employee has a voice and opinion that matters; diversity in experience, thought and idea is encouraged.
+We assess and review talent for our critical positions companywide on an annual basis and offer tools for learning to plan for succession and prepare our workforce for future success.
+We recognize and respect that every employee has a voice and opinion that matters.
+Diversity in experience, thought and ideas is encouraged.

-Building a culture of respect and investment in our people is a strategic priority, but it’s increasingly important as the entire mining industry faces a growing demand for talent.
-Employment in the mining sector is expected to grow by more than 17% by 2030, according to the Bureau of Labor Statistics.
+Building a culture of respect and investment in our people is a strategic priority, but it’s increasingly important as the entire mining industry faces a growing demand for talent to replace retiring employees.
 How we attract, build and retain top talent will directly impact our long-term success as a company and an industry.
-That’s why we aim to be viewed a preferred employer of choice by promoting a culture of safety and environmental compliance, teamwork and collaboration, fairness and consistency, oversight and standardization, communication, and advocacy.
+That is why we aim to be viewed as a preferred employer by promoting a culture of safety and environmental compliance, teamwork and collaboration, fairness and consistency, oversight and standardization, communication and advocacy.

 Health and Safety

 We track our training hours for each employee, along with course titles and dates of completion.
 This data is collected by the training facilitator/subject matter expert, verified and entered into our training database.
-Supervisors are responsible for confirming that all employees receive required trainings, annual refreshers and/or continuing education, as needed.
-In 2021, employees participated in more than 15,000 hours of environmental, health and safety training.
+Supervisors are responsible for confirming that all employees receive required trainings, as well as annual refreshers and/or continuing education as needed.
+In 2023, employees participated in more than 34,000 hours of environmental, health and safety training.

-Doe Run’s standards for workforce exposure to lead are more stringent than government requirements, and monthly progress is measured to the microgram, one millionth of a gram.
-The lead industry voluntarily self-monitors and self-reports the number of employees tested with greater than 19 micrograms of lead per deciliter of whole blood (“μg/dL”).
+Doe Run’s standards for workforce exposure to lead are more stringent than government requirements, and progress is measured to the microgram, or one millionth of a gram.
+The lead industry voluntarily self-monitors and self-reports on employees’ blood-lead concentrations in micrograms of lead per deciliter of whole blood (μg/dL).
 Doe Run reports this information in our Sustainability Report.
-In addition, on a monthly basis, we track and monitor internally those employees whose blood-lead levels are greater than 14 μg/dL.
+In addition, on a monthly basis, we track and monitor internally those employees whose blood-lead levels are 15-19 μg/dL and employees whose levels are greater than 19 μg/dL.
 Doe Run counsels employees who cross a certain threshold to identify particular areas of exposure, and work on individualized plans to address those areas.
-Employees who exceed 25 μg/dL are temporarily reassigned to a job area with reduced exposure.
+Employees whose levels exceed 25 μg/dL are temporarily reassigned to a job area with reduced exposure.
 By comparison, the adjusted OSHA standard for medical reassignment of an employee is 53 μg/dL.

-Safety is a core value.
-We use a variety of mining and manufacturing tools to assist in identifying safety improvement opportunities, and we involve employees to develop solutions to address them.
-Some examples of routine safety steps employees take include daily work inspections of their work areas to identify any potential hazards and reporting near misses – situations that could have resulted in an accident but did not – to help prevent potential injuries.
+We use a variety of tools to assist in identifying safety improvement opportunities, and we involve employees to develop solutions to address them.
+Some examples of routine safety steps employees take include pre-shift equipment inspections and daily inspections of their work areas to identify any potential hazards, and reporting near misses – situations that could have resulted in an accident but did not – to help prevent potential injuries.

 Environmental